moravianlibrary/CPK-docker-compose/README.md

 This project enables anyone familiar with [vufind](https://github.com/vufind-org/vufind) easily deploy his application using a Docker container.

-It is based on Debian "jessie", with php7.1 taken from [here](https://hub.docker.com/_/php/).
-Concrete image is called `php7.1-apache-jessie`.
+It is based on Debian "buster", with php7.3 taken from [here](https://hub.docker.com/_/php/).
+Concrete image is called `php7.3-apache-buster`.

 ### How does it work?